johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
 * NEXT
+  * Change to hide search history from journey planner when creating a shortcut.
+  * Add support for searching by site id from journey planner shortcuts.
   * Remove Flygbussarna and Arlanda Express, these are not supported by SL anymore.
   * Remove search and create shortcut button from the Departures view.
 Search is now triggered by selecting an item from the auto complete suggestions instead.
   * Change to use Gradle and Android Studio by [Per Jonsson](https://github.com/pertyjons).